computers-for-learning-20/anderson_ramirez_HW5/README.md

 * The Particle System was used to create two types of particles (extra credit):
   1. Small sparkles to highlight goal objects.
   2. Larger bursts when a goal is collected.
+* Simple animation added to the N_ShapedObstacle: moves from one side to another.
 * The halo effect was also applied to our goal materials.
-* Simple animation added to the N_ShapedObstacle: moves from one side to another.
+* In order to make the camera behave properly, we fixed rotation on the Marble object's RigidBody.